 Ask a Local For Help

 The Japanese culture is not based on individuality, and that’s why you will always find a Japanese ready to help you even if they don’t feel like talking to foreigners.
-If you ask for help, they will help you at all cost because they don’t just think about themselves.
-They really care about the others well-being.
+If you ask for help, they will help you at all costs because they don’t just think about themselves.
+They really care about the other’s well-being.

-So if you need help while in Japan, don’t be afraid to ask the locals help, but keep in mind to be extremely polite and to talk slowly.
+So if you need help while in Japan, don’t be afraid to ask for the local’s help, but keep in mind to be extremely polite and to talk slowly.
 Most Japanese, especially around Tokyo, can understand some English, but only if you use simple words and speak slowly.